KQM-git/HSRNews/archive/1264.md

 - It is known that when the voice language is set to English, certain lines from the  NPCs "Ashveil" and "Nihilux" are missing during the Trailblaze Mission "Planarcadia - Unraveled for Daybreak."
 This issue will be fixed in a future update.

-- It is known that the Skill button in the bottom right corner of the battle interface erroneously fails to display in certain circumstances.

 ### Game Updates and Improvements Overview

+■2026/03/26

+- Fixes an issue where certain ability buttons are abnormally not displayed in the lower right corner of the combat UI.

 ■2026/03/25